imzcy/JavaScriptExecutable/README.md

 News
 --------------------

-A new complete new design of JavaScriptExecutable that supports not only standard UI elements but also custom UI elements, disk IO and network IO is currently under development.
+A new completely new design of JavaScriptExecutable that supports not only standard UI elements but also custom UI elements, disk IO and network IO is currently under development.

+It will be updated to `develop` branch once complete.

 How to build?
 --------------------